-A handful of 17th-18th century etchings in the exhibition select architectural subject matter to symbolize the Enlightenment’s “new mechanical philosophy, which stripped away spiritual forces, harmonic connections, and natural sympathies between objects and materials from the operations of the universe.”
-Jacques Callot’s etching L’Eventail (The Fan, 1619) and two of Giovanni Battista Piranesi’s etchings of imaginary prisons (1749-78) offer ominous depictions of labyrinthine, stone-carved nightmares that can metaphorically represent a disturbed inner mind.
-Though the images are devoid of human presence, one senses humanism underpinned by an inescapable fear of enchantment.
-Similarly, Dominique Vivant Denon’s Sorceress— an 18th century depiction of a robust matron seated in her magic circle with a witchy crone, the goat-headed Devil, and occult accoutrements—evokes Napoleonic France’s taboo fascination with magic.
+A few 17th-18th century exhibition etchings select architectural subject matter to symbolize the Enlightenment’s “new mechanical philosophy, which stripped away spiritual forces, harmonic connections, and natural sympathies between objects and materials from the operations of the universe.”
+Jacques Callot’s etching L’Eventail (The Fan, 1619) and two of Giovanni Battista Piranesi’s etchings of imaginary prisons (1749-78) offer ominous depictions of labyrinthine, stone-carved nightmares that metaphorically represent a disturbed inner mind.
+Though the images lack human presence, one senses humanism underpinned by an inescapable fear of enchantment.
+Similarly, Dominique Vivant Denon’s Sorceress — an 18th century depiction of a robust matron seated in her magic circle with a witchy crone, the goat-headed Devil, and occult accoutrements — evokes Napoleonic France’s taboo fascination with magic.
 This was the period following Voltaire’s call to “crush infamy” (écrasez l’infâme), directed mainly against superstition, which Enlightenment thinkers defined as “anything remotely related to magic, demons, ghosts, spirits, and organized religion, especially the Catholic church, with its claims of effective ritual drawing down active divine power into the world.”
-The sorceress in Denon’s etching looks as innocuous as a rural homemaker, reiterating how magical beliefs and their incumbent archetypal imagery survived through folk culture during a history of attempted suppression.
-The notion of exchanging secret information visually informs Gabbiani’s own artwork, in which delicately sliced swatches of colored paper are collaged into re-creations of haunted architectural spaces and the charmed objects that inhabit them.
-Her reconstructions of horror film sets, memento mori, or shamanistic and poisonous plants have always dovetailed with her desire to build historical frameworks through depictions of architectural spaces and the charmed objects that inhabit them, arguing for sorcery’s enduring power.
+The sorceress in Denon’s etching looks as innocuous as a rural homemaker, reiterating how magical beliefs and incumbent archetypal imagery survived through folk culture during a history of attempted suppression.
+The notion of exchanging secret information visually informs Gabbiani’s own artwork, in which delicately sliced swatches of colored paper are collaged into re-creations of haunted architectural spaces and charmed objects that inhabit them.
+Her reconstructions of horror film sets, memento mori, or shamanistic and poisonous plants always dovetailed with her desire to build historical frameworks through depictions of architectural spaces and the charmed objects that inhabit them, arguing for sorcery’s enduring power.

 La comédie de la mort (1854), a Rodolphe Bresdin lithograph, bridges the 19th-century gap between the scientific revolution and romantic artists who thematically rejuvenated mysteries of death and afterlife, especially the French decadents, the symbolists (Bresdin was Odilon Redon’s art instructor), and later the surrealists.
 J. K. Huysmans, in À rebours (Against the Grain, 1884), applauded this macabre landscape, which also inspired Théophile Gautier’s novel of the same title.
 Made concurrently were Francisco de Goya’s politically satirical Caprichos, four of which are included in this exhibition.